Stop Excessive Sweating With BOTOX®

-The popular injectable, Botox, can slow down excessive sweating symptomatic of hyperhidrosis.
-With this condition, you may suffer from sweating in excess of its typical function for regulating body temperature.
-Enjoy dry comfort with Botox for armpits Minot.
+The popular injectable, BOTOX®, can slow down excessive sweating that’s symptomatic of hyperhidrosis.
+With this condition, you may suffer from sweating beyond its typical function for regulating body temperature.
+Enjoy dry comfort with BOTOX® for your armpits.

 Call us today for a free consultation!

 Depending on your symptoms, BOTOX® may help you deal with excessive sweating.
 You’re more likely to benefit from the procedure if hyperhidrosis inconveniences you in the following way: you’re constantly thinking about excessive sweating; spending hours trying to manage it; having to change clothes to avoid stains; having to pack up extra supplies, such as towels or deodorant, wherever you go; and trying every idea on how to manage it, such as prescription antiperspirants, powders or deodorants.

 What are some benefits of BOTOX® for my armpits?

 According to an open-label study by Pariser et al., BOTOX® for primary axillary hyperhidrosis improved work performance and productivity, particularly in management of time and workplace demands.
 In addition, BOTOX® has been shown to make significant improvements in quality of life as measured by reduction in impairments in “daily activities, work, and a range of social interactions” (Glaser et al.).

 These studies come as no surprises, as hyperhidrosis can be such an uncomfortable condition.
 According to the International Hyperhidrosis Society, people develop many coping mechanisms to deal with hyperhidrosis on the daily.
 A survey they conducted showed that 90% of people experienced emotional repercussions due to their medical condition, such as negative comments.